 For example, Facebook allows you to measure clicks, number of applicants, and number of impressions on posts.
 Make sure what you're doing is cost-effective.

 Video as a recruitment strategy is one of the most effective ways to communicate content to your audience; even more so than photos and graphics.
 According to WordStream, 87% of online marketers use video content, with the most popular being explainer videos (72%), presentations (49%), and testimonial videos (48%).
 It's important and should be part of your strategy.

 Examples Of Social Media Recruiting Strategies

-We've picked a few great examples of social media recruiting that we think embody the tips above:
+We've picked a few great examples of social media recruiting that we think to embody the tips above:

 Example of: Getting employee buy-in and help

-How it works: This example of a Lush employee photo portrays a great, friendly and team-orientated place to work.
+How it works: This example of a Lush employee photo portrays a great, friendly, and team-orientated place to work.
 Employee buy-in is so important for recruitment strategies that focus on employees, which is why we love this example.